Your driving record after a car crash in South Carolina

 Your driving record is a collection of public records related to you as a driver.
 You have one as soon as you obtain a driver’s license.
 It includes information about tickets, accidents, license suspensions, and more.

 South Carolina has a point system in which points are assessed against your record for driving infractions.
 If you are assessed a certain number of points, your license will be suspended or revoked.
 The system is explained in S.C.
-Code Section 56-1-720.
+Code Section 56-1-720.Traffic violation points

 In reality, car accidents are not recorded on your South Carolina driving record.
 It is traffic violations are assigned points.
 For example, a conviction for reckless driving, which is a common charge after a car accident, is a six-point violation.
 The infraction of following too closely, which may be charged after a rear-end accident, is a four-point violation.
-Failing to yield the right of way, which may be charged after a traffic signal accident, also is a four-point violation.
+Failing to yield the right of way, which may be charged after a traffic signal accident, is also a four-point violation.

 If you are not convicted, there is nothing to report to the S.C.
 Division of Motor Vehicles and nothing to go on your driving record.